dqve/sublime-dev/ckavup9rl07iebbs1y2u9o3e8.md

 # What is Time - Complexity?

-Maybe you're like me and once upon a time you saw a question on leetcode that required your solution to be in O(n) and you wondered "WTH?", well those "WTH" moments will finally be behind you.
+**Why should I know about Big-O?**

+Big-O is useful to determine the speed of your code, if you've ever thought that your code was running too slow, or maybe your code is working out great, but it’s not running as quickly as that other lengthier ones.
+The time complexity of your code can explain why it executes in the time it does.

-[Big-O]([https://en.wikipedia.org/wiki/Big_O_notation](https://en.wikipedia.org/wiki/Big_O_notation)) notation is a typical method for depicting the performance or complex nature of an algorithm in Computer Science, notation, `n` represents the number of inputs.
+[Big-O](https://en.wikipedia.org/wiki/Big_O_notation) notation is a typical method for depicting the performance or complex nature of an algorithm in Computer Science, notation, `n` represents the number of inputs.
 It is used as a gauge to test the efficiency of your code, and if it can be improved.
 In this article, I'd attempt to break down each Time-complexity and explain how they work in real life so that at the end of this article, you would be able to analyze pieces of code and indicate which one falls within what time complexity.

 # O(1) - Constant Time Complexity: